Directed Nanoscale Transformations

 Seeks to illuminate the basic scientific questions of how matter can be transformed locally and will thus enable novel nanofabrication approaches.

 A foundational promise of nanoscience is the deterministic control of matter to create novel 1D-3D nanoscale structures with desired form and function.
 While it has always been possible to observe material transformations using different microscopy platforms, advances over the past few years in scanning electron/ion/probe-microscopy techniques now enables us to move beyond pure observation and into the regime of precision manipulation, fabrication and control.
 This exquisite control of the energy source (e.g., beam or probe), in combination with advances in computation and theory with scalable ab initio calculations and machine learning approaches, makes now the opportune moment for delivering on this promise.
-Thus, the overarching goal of the Directed Nanoscale Transformation theme is to dynamically control changes of chemical and structural states that materials undergo in confined and non-equilibrium conditions to structure new materials from atoms up.
-The fundamental challenge in achieving this goal lies in understanding the dynamic processes that give rise to atomic transformation and building a framework to control it, in order to achieve a directed nanoscale transformation.
-To overcome this challenge, we will pursue two correlated research aims that are focused on understanding the interplay of energy and matter governing material transformations and feedback for direct control:
+The overarching goal of the DNT theme is to dynamically control changes of chemical and structural states that materials undergo in confined and non-equilibrium conditions to structure new materials from atoms up.
+The fundamental challenge in achieving this goal lies in understanding the dynamic processes that give rise to atomic transformation and building a framework to control it in order to achieve a directed nanoscale transformation.
+To overcome this challenge, three correlated research aims that are focused on understanding the interplay of energy and matter governing material transformations and feedback for direct control: